vapoursynth/vapoursynth/doc/installation.rst

 Linux installation
 ******************

-Several distributions have VapourSynth packages.
-Note that those packages are usually OUT OF DATE.
+Several Linux distributions have VapourSynth packages maintained by other people.
+The ones listed here are generally kept up to date with fairly recent versions.

+REPORT ALL PACKAGING ISSUES TO THE RESPECTIVE MAINTAINERS AND NOT ON THE VAPOURSYNTH BUG TRACKER!

 Debian
 ------